For Professionals

 • Needs more than 1x/week monitoring

-Many adult patients with Eating Disorders do better if they do not know their weight early in treatment.
+Many adult clients with Eating Disorders do better if they do not know their weight early in treatment.
 Desensitization to weight is difficult and most Eating Disorders come with a fear of fat, preoccupation with body checking and rejection of natural body weight targets.
 Exposure to weight can precipitate restriction and increase dangerous behavior.

 Remember – EDs can cause medical complications at any weight.
 It is important to understand that a severe energy imbalance along with electrolyte abnormalities, hypoglycemia, and poor cardiac out- put all contribute to ill health.